 Aging parents require you and your loved ones to provide additional assistance as time goes on.
-But it’s not always obvious that a parent needs help.
+But it’s not always obvious that an elderly parent needs help.

 Many children and may be unaware of the growing needs of parents.
 In many cases, a medical issue arises before family members realize that they must provide additional help.